I believe that femergy – our energy, vitality, health and happiness is our birth-right and that we can reclaim our

 But as we’ve seen above, women’s’ roles, based on ‘Archetypes of the Mature Feminine‘ (Queen, Mother, Wise Woman and Lover) are challenging and hugely demanding and we are particularly good at putting other-care before our own.

 and then help others to put on theirs.“

 Izabella Natrins – Food | Health | Lifestyle

 All around me I see busy, overwhelmed women – tired of being tired, fighting fatigue and struggling with their sleep, energy and health.

-As a nutrition & lifestyle health coach, a certified GAPS (Digestive Healing) practitioner, a nutritional chef, speaker and writer (and a partner, a mum & a grand-mum!), I’ve walked many miles in those shoes.
+As a nutrition & lifestyle health expert and coach, a certified GAPS (Digestive Healing) practitioner, a nutritional chef, speaker and writer (and a partner, a mum & a grand-mum!), I’ve walked many miles in those shoes.

 And I can walk with you.
 After 30 years in the health space, I know that with food and lifestyle changes we CAN all get back our energy, vitality and true health – so let’s make the rest of your life the BEST of your life.